Abigail0411/LITA-CAPSTONE-SALES-DATA-PROJECT/README.md

   * They can design promotions such as discounts on products based on the purchasing power of each region's customers.
   * They can  also offer preffered payment methods basede on regional preferences, e.g a customer paying for the product bought in installments.
   * They can also make their prices more competitive.
- ### iv.
+ ### iii.
 Conclusion
  A focus on the sales transactions by each region will provide Shade & Co. with insights that would help boost their sales.
 By implementing the strategve recomendations above, Shade & Co. can improve customer satisfaction and increase the frequency of transaction as well as increasing the overall revenue.

-## 5. The percentage of total sales contributed by each region-SQL
+## 4. The percentage of total sales contributed by each region-SQL
 ![Screenshot (81)](https://github.com/user-attachments/assets/42d5ed87-da78-41e9-bd7f-31853dad25d0)
 ### i.
 Inferences:
 ### 1 Overall Regional performance;